prayasshrivastava/Streamlit-App/README.md

 # Streamlit-App

-The Project is deployed in heroku.
+The Project is deployed on heroku.

 https://pixelvide.herokuapp.com/